gautam-droid/linux_notes/Day15/HOW TO LOGIN INTO A REMOTE SERVER USING SSH WITH USER LOGIN (USERNAME AND PASSWORD).md

-# 🖥️ HOW TO LOGIN INTO A REMOTE SERVER USING SSH WITH USER LOGIN (USERNAME AND PASSWORD)

 ## 🔹 Step 1: Install Required Packages

 📥 Install **OpenSSH Server** (for self-hosting your Linux distro) or **Dropbear** (a lightweight SSH server and client).